t-zuehlsdorff/asap/scout/README.md

 ## Version comparison

-the idea is to look over the given port versions and to find the different used version formats. let's start with the most obvious format.
+The idea is to look over the given port versions and to find the different used version formats.
+Lets start with the most obvious format.
 I think it should be something like a number, maybe one or two digits, (if) followed normaly by a dot, maybe again 1-3 digits, maybe again a dot followed by 1-3 digits.

 ```postgresql